Neerparavai: Production

 Seenu Ramasamy chose B. Jeyamohan to pen the dialogues for his film.
 The lead male role was initially supposed to be enacted by Vimal.
 Later, Vishnu took over as Vimal was unable to allot dates.
 It was produced by Udhayanidhi Stalin under the Red Giant Movies banner.
 Bindu Madhavi was signed up to portray the lead female role in January 2012.
 However, she was subsequently replaced by Sunaina.
 Nandita Das, who previously appeared in critically acclaimed Tamil films including Azhagi and Kannathil Muthamittal, was announced to be joining the team in April 2012.
 Furthermore, Saranya Ponvannan, who previously worked with the director in Thenmerku Paruvakaatru which fetched her the National Film Award for Best Actress, was signed for a supporting role.

 Major portions of the film were shot in Kanyakumari and Manapad.
-The film's shoot was briefly delayed after Vishnu injured his arm while playing in the Celebrity Cricket League.
+Production was briefly delayed after Vishnu injured his arm while playing in the Celebrity Cricket League.

 Soundtrack

-N. R. Raghunanthan composed the soundtrack, teaming up with Seenu Ramasamy for the second time.
-The soundtrack album consists of 7 tracks.
+N. R. Raghunanthan composed the soundtrack.
 The lyrics were written by Vairamuthu.
+Raghunathan revealed that the song would have western classical, Latin, French Indian folk and Carnatic music influences.
 The audio was launched at Sathyam Cinemas on 10 October 2012.
 A few lines in "Para Para" created controversy among Tamil Christians, which led them to protest against the song; thus, the objected lyrics were changed.